byronbytes/TasksLegacy/README.md

+# Please check out https://github.com/LiteTools/Tasks for an updated and maintaned version!!! !!! !!!

 ## Notice: This version of Tasks was written with an old verison of C# and .NET Framework, we have moved to a more stable system.

-## Please check out https://github.com/LiteTools/Tasks for an updated and maintaned version.

 # 😎Tasks Legacy